brainstormforce/wp-spectra/README.md

 ### x.x.x ###
 * Feature: Transform to - Added transform to option from Core Cover to Spectra Container.
 * Feature: Transform to - Added transform to option from Core Separator, Page Break and Spacer to Spectra Separator.
+* Improvement: Buttons - Enabled aria-hidden and disabled focusable on the SVG inside the button.
 * Improvement: Call To Action - Added element type option.
 * Improvement: Quick Action Bar - Added support for non-Spectra blocks.
+* Fix: Container - Resolved an issue wherein the animation would be delayed on page load.
 * Fix: Heading - Resolved an issue wherein the link color would not be correctly applied in the editor when added inside the loop builder with dynamic link enabled.
-* Fix: Container - Resolved an issue wherein the animation would be delayed on page load.
 * Fix: Tabs - Resolved an issue wherein the block's static CSS would not update when file generation was off and only specific blocks were activated.

 ### 2.12.4 - WEDNESDAY, 28th FEBRUARY 2024 ###